-Upon the occurrence of a fundamental change, you have the right to require us to repurchase the debentures.
+Upon the occurrence of a fundamental change, you will have the right to require us to repurchase the debentures.
 However, the fundamental change provisions will not afford protection to holders of the debentures in the event of certain transactions.
-For example, transactions such as leveraged recapitalizations, refinancings, restructurings or acquisitions initiated by us would not constitute a fundamental change requiring us to repurchase the debentures.
+For example, transactions such as leveraged recapitalizations, refinancings, restructurings or acquisitions initiated by us, as well as stock acquisitions by certain companies, would not constitute a fundamental change requiring us to repurchase the debentures.
 In the event of any such transaction, the holders of debentures would not have the right to require us to repurchase the debentures, even though each of these transactions could increase the amount of our indebtedness, or otherwise adversely affect our capital structure or any credit ratings, thereby adversely affecting the holders of the debentures.